joequery/Git-Human-Pages/functions/git-add.md

     $ git add somefile.txt
     $ git commit -m "Modified somefile.txt"

-Add all modifications to all files modified since the last commit to the next commit.
+Add all file modifications to the next commit.
 This includes newly created files, file modifications, and file deletions.

     $ git add -A

-Add all modifications to any file versioned through git that has been modified since the last commit.
+Add all modifications to any file already versioned through git.
 The difference between this and -A above is that -A will add newly created files to be committed, while this does not.

     $ git add -u